webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 {{< /mermaid >}}

 #### ClientHello
 ClientHello is the initial message sent by the client.
-It tells the server all the ciphers and features the client supports.
+It contains a list of attributes.
+These attributes tell the server the ciphers and features the client supports.
+For WebRTC this is how we choose the SRTP Cipher as well.
 It also contains random data that will be used to generate the keys for the session.

 #### HelloVerifyRequest
 HelloVerifyRequest is sent by the server to the client.
 It is to make sure that the client intended to send the request.
 The Client then re-sends the ClientHello, but with a token provided in the HelloVerifyRequest.